milan-miscevic/deutsch/README.md

 _Note: Work in progress._

-This repository provides notes from my learning of the German language using [Duolingo](https://github.com/duolingo).
+This repository provides notes from my learning of the German language using mostly [Duolingo](https://github.com/duolingo).

 Live: https://milan-miscevic.github.io/deutsch/